How to prevent arthritis pain

 Arthritis treatments include:

 Blue Cross and Blue Plus makes it easy to get answers to your health questions.
 Your plan may offer you online access to doctors or a 24-hour nurse line.
 You’ll also have a variety of health resources at your fingertips.
-You may even be rewarded for working out regularly, too.2
+You may even be rewarded for exercising regularly, too.2

 If you do not have health insurance, Blue Cross and Blue Plus offer a range of health plans to meet your needs and budget.
 All health plans include preventive care coverage along with tools and resources to help you stay healthy and protect the health of your entire family.